 In PHY-CCA.indication primitive and Table 10-10 (Channels indicated idle by the channel-list parameter), the primary channel is replaced by the WUR primary channel.

-The WUR AP may use any AC for sending a WUR Beacon frame, a WUR Discovery frame, or a WUR Vendor Specific frame.
+The WUR AP may use any AC for sending a WUR frame.

-The WUR AP may use any AC for sending a WUR Wake-up frame that is addressed to more than one WUR non-AP STA.

-The WUR AP may use any AC for sending a WUR Wake-up frame that is addressed to one WUR non-AP STA when the WUR AP does not have pending buffered BU(s) for the WUR non-AP STA.

-The WUR AP that sent a WUR frame using the EDCAF of a particular AC shall not update the CW and the retry counters for that AC independently of whether the WUR frame was successfully received by the intended recipient.
+The WUR AP that sent a WUR frame using the EDCAF of a particular AC shall not update the CW and the retry counters for that AC regardless of whether the WUR frame was successfully received by the intended recipient.

 Channel access on WUR primary 40 MHz channel and WUR primary 80 MHz channel is described in 31.9.1 (WUR FDMA channel access).